 - The railway station is located at the heart of Aberystwyth, providing easily accessible rail links to the Midlands and beyond.

-- Our standard offers currently include 120–160 points for a foundation degree and between 220 and 340 points for a wide range of honours degree subjects.
+- Our standard tariff points offers currently range from 120 to 160 points for a foundation degree, and 250–360 points for a wide range of honours degree subjects.